marcoigorr/DigisparkScripts/README.md

 # DigisparkScripts
-Set of scripts.ini for attiny85
+Set of scripts.ino for attiny85